CongducPham/LowCostLoRaGw/README.md

 The end-device has address 6 and run in LoRa mode 4.
 It will send data to the gateway.

-The default configuration uses an application key set to [5, 6, 7, 8] and the 0xFF0xEE app key prefix is inserted.
+The default configuration uses an application key set to [5, 6, 7, 8].

 Use a temperature sensor (e.g. LM35DZ) and plugged in pin A0 (analog 0).
 You can use a power pin to power your temperature sensor if you are not concerned about power saving.
 Otherwise, you can use digital 8 (the sketch set this pin HIGH when reading value, then sets it back to LOW) and activate low power mode (uncomment #define LOW_POWER).
 You will need the LowPower library from RocketScream (https://github.com/rocketscream/Low-Power).
 The radio module plugged in the 3V3 pin will still be powered but should drain small amount of current in stand-by mode.
 Of course, the low power configuration is still very simple but it already can save lot's of energy for battery-operating mode.